python/cpython/Doc/library/msvcrt.rst

 .. function:: locking(fd, mode, nbytes)

    Lock part of a file based on file descriptor *fd* from the C runtime.
-Raises :exc:`IOError` on failure.
+Raises :exc:`OSError` on failure.
 The locked region of the file extends from the current file position for *nbytes* bytes, and may continue beyond the end of the file.  *mode* must be one of the :const:`LK_\*` constants listed below.
 Multiple regions in a file may be locked at the same time, but may not overlap.
 Adjacent